Neural Vortex Method: from Finite Lagrangian Particles to Infinite Dimensional Eulerian Dynamics: Results

-To demonstrate that NVM is a better approach to capture the fluid dynamics than the traditional methods, we compare the prediction results made by NVM and CVM for solving Euler equations in the periodic box.
-We plot the results using NVM and CVM, and the relative error of velocity in the simulation in Figure \ref{fig:uError} (a), (b), and (c) respectively.
-The red dots indicate the positions of 2 vortices at different time steps generated by DNS, and the black circles are the prediction results of NVM and CVM.
-It is quite obvious that in Figure \ref{fig:uError} (a) the predictions made by NVM match the positions of vortices generated by DNS almost perfectly, while the predictions made by BS law in Figure \ref{fig:uError} (b) contain a large error.
-The divergence of the relative error of velocity shown in Figure \ref{fig:uError} (c) as $t$ increases also shows that NVM outperformances the traditional methods by an increasing amount as the predicting period becomes longer.
+To demonstrate that NVM is a better approach to capturing fluid dynamics than the traditional LVM, we compare the prediction results of the NVM and the LVM for solving NS equations in the periodic box.
+In the prediction, we initialize two vortex particles at $\bm X_1 = (\pi - 0.4,\pi -0.6)$ and $\bm X_2 = (\pi + 0.4,\pi +0.6)$, where the corresponding particle strength are $\Gamma_1=0.75$ and $\Gamma_2 =0.75$.
+We plot the results using the NVM and LVM and the relative error of velocity in the simulation in Figure \ref{fig:uError} (a), (b), and (c), respectively.
+Here, the relative error of velocity is defined as

+where $\bm u_{predict}$ denotes the predicted or simulated solution and $\bm u_{true}$ denote the ground truth solution.
+It is quite obvious that in Figure \ref{fig:uError} (a), the predictions made by NVM match the positions of vortices generated by DNS almost perfectly, while the predictions made by BS law in Figures \ref{fig:uError} (b) contain a large error.
+The divergence of the relative error of velocity is shown in Figure \ref{fig:uError} (c), which shows that the NVM outperforms traditional methods by increasing amounts as the predicting period becomes longer.